 Don’t forget about your garden buildings

 The winter months can take their toll on your garden buildings, so use this time to check your sheds and greenhouses and make sure they are still in good stead.
-A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and plants within them stay healthy.
+A fresh lick of paint and regular ventilation now the weather is improving will help your garden buildings and the plants within them stay healthy.

-If you’ve used your outdoor buildings for extra storage in the winter, why not use this time to do a bit of decluttering and potentially transform the space to an extra home office or home gym?
+If you’ve used your outdoor buildings for extra storage in the winter, why not use this time to do a bit of decluttering and potentially transform the space into an extra home office or home gym?

 Create ‘zones’ within your garden

-Creating different zones within the garden can help make space feel bigger and provide a much-needed boost to your outdoor area.
+Creating different zones within the garden can help make the space feel bigger and provide a much-needed boost to your outdoor area.

-Moving garden furniture such as chairs or outdoor tables into one section to create a seating space, and children’s play items into another section to create a mini-play area, will help to ensure all the family can take time for themselves and geta much-needed break from the indoors.
+Moving garden furniture such as chairs or outdoor tables into one section to create a seating space and children’s play items into another section to create a mini-play area will help to ensure all the family can take time for themselves and get a much-needed break from the indoors.

 Entice wildlife to your garden